 The South needs to demonstrate its economic importance

 There has to be a bank of evidence to demonstrate the economic status of the south, and the region needs to be able to articulate that strength and make the case that what happens here is financially beneficial to the rest of the country.
+That is the message from Kathy Slack OBE, chief executive of Enterprise M3 Local Enterprise Partnership (LEP).

 “Technology will provide some answers, but not all,” she suggests.
 “Will autonomous vehicles means there will be less traffic on our roads or simply the same amount but without drivers?

 “I don’t see artificial intelligence having a detrimental impact on the south’s economy; because we have such a diverse and value-added range of companies, I think AI will bring opportunity to our region, although it’s difficult to generalise.
-What could happen is that automation will release people who could fill existing and emerging skill gaps with re-training.”
+What could happen is that automation will release people who could fill existing skill gaps with re-training.”